mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - Test-methods will be executed in a transaction, **and** will roll back after completion.
 - The rollback policy of a test can be changed using the `@Rollback` set to false.

+The `@DataJpaTest` tests are transactional and rolled back at the end of each test by default.
+You can disable this default rollback behavior for a single test or for an entire test class by annotating with `@Transactional(propagation = Propagation.NOT_SUPPORTED)`.

 ## Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?

 - The unit of work describes the **atomicity** of transactions.
 - **JDBC AutoCommit** will cause each individual SQL statement as to be executed in its own transaction, which makes it impossible to perform operations that consist of multiple SQL statements as a unit of work.
 - JDBC AutoCommit **can be disabled** by calling the `setAutoCommit()` to false on a JDBC connection.

 ## What does JPA stand for - what about ORM?

 **JPA**: Java Persistence API.
 **ORM**: Object-Relational Mapping.
 Mappingg a java entity to SQL database table.

+**Benefits of using Spring’s JPA support in your data access layer**
+- Easier and more powerful persistence unit configuration
+- Automatic EntityManager management
+- Easier testing
+- Common data access exceptions
+- Integrated transaction management

 JPA-based applications use an implementation of `EntityManagerFactory` to get an instance of an EntityManager.
 The JPA specification defines **two** kinds of entity managers:

-1. **Application-managed** — Entity managers are created when an application directly requests one from an entity manager factory.
+1. **Application-managed** — Entity managers are created when an application directly requests one from an **entity manager factory**.
 This type of entity manager is most appropriate for use in standalone applications that **don’t run in a Java EE container**.

 2. **Container-managed** — Entity managers are created and managed by a Java EE container.
 The application doesn’t interact with the entity manager factory at all.
 Instead, entity managers are obtained directly through injection or from JNDI.
 The **container is responsible for configuring the entity manager factories**.
-This type of entity manager is most appropriate for use by a Java EE container that wants to maintain some control over JPA configuration beyond what’s specified in `persistence.xml`.
+This type of entity manager is **most appropriate for use by a Java EE container** that wants to maintain some control over JPA configuration beyond what’s specified in `persistence.xml`.

 Both kinds of entity manager implement the same `EntityManager` interface.